advexp/component-advexp.settings-new/README.md

 Create cross-platform .NET app settings and make them accessible in your .NET Framework, .NET Core, Xamarin.Mac, Xamarin.iOS or Xamarin.Android application natively.
 Ability to save settings locally or to the cloud and sync them across different devices by using [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service.
 Ability to remotely configure your mobile application by using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/).
-Ability to load cryptographic keys and secrets by using [Microsoft Azure](https://azure.microsoft.com) service.
+Ability to load cryptographic keys and secrets by using [Microsoft Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) service.

 - **.NET Framework**, **.NET Core**: Save settings in a normal form using Isolated Storage
 - **.NET Framework**: Save settings in an encrypted form using Data Protection API and Isolated Storage